 3. What permissions should each user have?

-- Some organizations may require a single person to manage the project, prepare the data and/or act as the Data License approver.
-Under this situation, to manage risk, users may be asked by their orgnaization to follow additional internal processes before they can follow through with Senate processes and/or approval of Data Licenses in Senate.
+- Consider how governance and risk is managed internally if you allow 1 user to fulfil multiple roles in Senate.
+For example, if they are allowed to manage the project, prepare the data and also act as the Data License approver.
+Under this situation, to manage risk in data exchange, users may be asked by their organization to follow strict internal processes before they can execute online approval workflows in Senate e.g. for Data License approval.

-- Others organizations prefer to leverage Senate workflows, and assign permissions to different users if possible; e.g. for projects, data preparation and approval.
-This is recommended where practical, to effectively manage governance and risk across the organization and prevent delays in execution on Senate.
+- Manage risk and governance through separation of roles.
+Assign permissions to different users if possible; e.g. for project management, data preparation and data license approval.
+This is recommended where practical, to effectively manage governance and risk across the organization and prevent delays in execution in Senate.

 Hint: When creating a user and assigning permissions in Senate, use the suggested permission buttons in Senate to set up new users, then add or remove any permissions not required.